-The New Non-Reading Intelligence Test is administered to 1st, 3rd and 5th classes.
 The SET may deem it necessary to administer the NNRIT with pupils outside of these classes as an assessment for learning tool.

 Recording the results of assessment

 Class teachers record the assessment results on a specific form.
 Standardised Test results are stored in the pupils file on Aladdin.
 The agreed terminology used by all teachers is according to the test administered.
 Teachers are aware of the need to record comments in an objective and instructive manner.
 Sensitive data is kept securely in the filing cabinet in the SEN room.
 A file/information sheet and individual school record booklets are used for the transfer of appropriate information from teacher to teacher.
 Parents are informed of results (STEN) at parent-teacher meetings and by the end-of-year report.
 Pupils from 1st to 6th class are informed of test results when appropriate and in a sensitive manner.